-One call centers monitor the quality of service provided to a customer who phones in a locate request.
-Key performance indicators include, but need not be limited to, average speed of answer, call abandonment rate, busy signal rate, and customer satisfaction.
-The recommended benchmarks to fulfill a high quality of customer service while promoting accuracy, cost effectiveness, and efficiency are identified below.
-Meeting or exceeding a benchmark qualifies as a "best" practice.
+811 centers monitor the quality of service provided to a customer who submits a locate request.
+Key performance indicators include, but need not be limited to, average speed of answer, service level, hold time, call abandonment rate, handle time (talk time), and quality assurance.
+Recommendations to help to fulfill a high quality of customer service while promoting accuracy, cost effectiveness, and efficiency are identified below.
+Measuring performance metrics qualifies as a "best" practice.

-1: Average Speed of Answer
+1: Average Speed of Answer/Service Level/Hold Time